Md-Ishmam-Iqbal/muraasilah-v2/docs.md

   - Dashboard where all past chats is displayed
   - Chat page with certain individual if clicked on their profile
   - Profile
+- Formik for forms, YUP for FE validation

 ## BE